openNDS/openNDS/docs/source/config.rst

 Set the Checkinterval
 *********************

+Default: ``15`` seconds (one quarter of a minute).

 The interval in seconds at which openNDS checks client timeouts, quota usage and runs watchdog checks.

-Default: 15 seconds (one quarter of a minute).

 Example: Set to 30 seconds.